 Speaking of events, at our annual Backyard Bash we partner with Eureka Recycling to work towards a zero-waste event.
 At the 2013 Bash we only generated 78.6 pounds of trash with 2,400 people in attendance–that’s less than a half an ounce of trash per person, or approximately the same weight as seven beer bottle caps!
 By composting 1,120 pounds of material and recycling 340 pounds, nearly 95% of all waste generated at the event was diverted from the trash, saving valuable resources and reducing pollution.

-Finally, we ask you to do your part by recycling our bottles.
+Finally, we ask you to do your part by recycling our bottles and cans.
 Check with your local recycler, but our 12 and 6-pack carriers are also recyclable – especially our 12-packs since they don’t have a “wet strength” additive!

 For more details on our sustainability efforts, check out our “Being green” blog post.